balladeer/effective-enigma/burrow/story_overview.md

 *Goal*: Find Ágdá
 Sase looks for Agda.
 He leaves the shipyard, anxious to get back to the darker, rockier, goopier interior of the Burrow.

 Adena prevents Sase's access for a few minutes, not recognizing his handprint for a few attempts.
-He has to reach high up because Kihǔ are half the height of the humans that presumably built this place.
+He has to reach high up because Kihû are half the height of the humans that presumably built this place.

 Bioluminescent lights offer a diffuse glow.
 Metal grates, rusted yet stable, interrupt narrow hallways carved through rough stone.